Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model: application to the solar corona heating

-Encouraged by this self-consistency check and a highly nontrivial energetic consideration (the DM density $\rho_{\rm DM} \simeq 0.3 \ {\rm GeV\,cm^{-3}}$ unambiguously predicts that the extra energy deposited in corona will be $10^{27}~ {\rm erg~s^{-1}}$ as observed in EUV energy band) the authors of ref. \cite{Raza:2018gpb} used power-law index $\alpha$ entering (\ref{dN}) to describe the baryon number distribution $dN/dB$ for the nuggets, which represents the direct consequence\footnote{One should note that it has been argued \cite{Ge:2019voa} that the algebraic scaling (\ref{W_B}) is a generic feature of the AQN formation mechanism based on percolation theory.
+Encouraged by this self-consistency check and the highly nontrivial energetic consideration, \cite{Raza:2018gpb} used the power-law index $\alpha$ entering (\ref{dN}) to describe the baryon number distribution $dN/dB$ for the anti-nuggets, which represents the direct consequence\footnote{One should note that it has been argued \cite{Ge:2019voa} that the algebraic scaling (\ref{W_B}) is a generic feature of the AQN formation mechanism based on percolation theory.
 The phenomenological parameter $\alpha$ is determined by the properties of the domain wall formation during the QCD transition in the early Universe, but it cannot be theoretically computed in strongly coupled QCD.
 Instead, it will be constrained based on the observations as discussed in the text.} of the conjecture (\ref{W_B}).
-To be more specific, in Monte Carlo (MC) simulations performed in \cite{Raza:2018gpb} the baryon number distribution of the AQNs as given by (\ref{f(B)}) is assumed to directly follow the nanoflare distribution $dN/dW$ with the same index $\alpha$ as the conjecture (\ref{W_B}) states.
+More specifically, in the Monte Carlo (MC) simulations performed in \cite{Raza:2018gpb} , the baryon number distribution of the AQNs, as given by (\ref{f(B)}) , is assumed to directly follow the nanoflare distribution $dN/dW$ , with the same index $\alpha$ as the conjecture (\ref{W_B}) states.

 The nanoflare distribution models proposed in \cite{Pauluhn:2006ut,Bingert:2013} have been adapted by \cite{Raza:2018gpb}.
 Three different choices for the power-law index $\alpha$ have been considered in \cite{Pauluhn:2006ut,Bingert:2013}: